NBN provider network protocols compared: IPoE vs PPPoE

 NBN PPPoE providers

-In our comparison engine, we track more than 20 NBN providers.
-At the time of writing, just over half of these providers were using PPPoE to connect their customers:
+In our comparison engine, we track more than 20 best NBN providers.
+At the time of updating, the number of providers in our database that use PPPoE was dwindling:

-Specific PPPoE settings vary between NBN providers for those looking for a manual router or modem-router configuration.
+Specific PPPoE settings vary between NBN providers for those looking for a manual configuration.
 Generally, though, the most important thing is a correct username and password supplied by your provider.
+Check your welcome email or reach out to support if you don't know yours.
 Outside of this, the VLAN ID field should be left blank or disabled.
-You may need to contact your provider for specific MTU settings if the ‘auto’ option doesn’t work.
+You may need to contact your provider for specific MTU settings if the 'auto' option doesn't work.

 NBN IPoE providers